Handbook

 Making reasonable adjustments

-Sometimes reasonable adjustments can be made to enable your employee to remain at work, or, if they are off sick, to return to work.
-Where this is the case, it is important that you and the employee work together to ensure that any adjustments are practicable.
-Where needed this may also involve HR, OH or other support available, for example Access to Work.
-It is important that you discuss any adjustments fully with the employee to see if the adjustment is suitable and would enable them to do the duties they have agreed to without exacerbating their health complaint.
+It is important that you discuss any adjustments fully with the employee to see if the adjustment is suitable and would enable them to do the duties, they have agreed to without exacerbating their health complaint.
 The sooner you have this conversation, the more time you will have to arrange for the support, equipment or adjustments needed.
 Making adjustments could also mean your staff member could return to work sooner.

-Reasonable adjustments is an area that often causes concern for line managers due to the requirements of the Equality Act.
-However, if you approach all employees in the same way and discuss reasonable adjustments openly, seeking advice where necessary from OH or other experts then this should help you handle the process with confidence.
+Reasonable adjustments are an area that often causes concern for line managers due to the requirements of the Equality Act.
+However, if you approach all employees in the same way and discuss reasonable adjustments openly, seeking advice where necessary from OH or other experts then this should help you manage the process with confidence.
 You are not expected to know what adjustments should be made but you must consider them and work with the employee and professionals to identify and apply them when required.

 Where ill health, injury or other impairment meet the relevant criteria under The Equality Act 2010, discrimination is prohibited and ‘reasonable adjustments’ to working arrangements must be considered.
 However, considering adjustments where relevant and applying this approach consistently to all employees is the recommended approach.